iwatkot/maps4fs/README.md

 - Generate water - if enabled, the water planes obj files will be generated.
 You can turn it off if you already have those files or don't need them.
 By default, it's set to True.

 - Resize factor - the factor by which the background terrain will be resized.
-In UI it sets as an integer number (default 8), will be converted to 1/8 (0.125).
-In expert mode use the float number.
-The higher the value, the smaller the background terrain will be.
-Warning: higher terrain will result long processing time and enormous file size.
+It will be used as 1 / resize_factor while generating the models.
+Which means that the larger the value the more the terrain will be resized.
+The lowest value is 1, in this case background terrain will not be resized.
+Note, than low values will lead to long processing and enormous size of the obj files.

 ## Splines Advanced settings